A knowledge-based, technologically enhanced research firm which provides professional consulting services in the areas of:

 Some of our current and past clients include:

-Public History’s office is located in the historic Mercury Court building at 377 Dalhousie Street in downtown Ottawa.
+From 2007 to early 2016, Public History's office was located in the historic Mercury Court building on Dalhousie Street in downtown Ottawa.
 Originally built as the RCMP Headquarters, it was later converted to house the Laroque Department Store.
 As Ottawa’s only francophone department store, it was an important part of the City’s bilingual culture.
 It closed in the early 1970’s.
-In 1990, the building underwent a classic transformation combining all the elements of a modern office/retail building while maintaining the architectural integrity of this 95-year-old landmark.
+In 1990, the building underwent a classic transformation combining all the elements of a modern office/retail building while maintaining the architectural integrity of this 95-year-old landmark

 Locomotive #5068 was built in September 1913 by the Locomotive and Machine Company of Montreal.
 The locomotive continuously served with the Canadian Pacific Railway from 1913 until it was decommissioned and disassembled in December 1960.
 This historical photograph of locomotive #5068 was taken in 1913, in Leanchoil B.C., near the Kicking Horse pass.